Judge hears fight over lithium mine on Nevada-Oregon line

 The Thacker Pass mine is planned on 28 square miles (72 square kilometers) of federal land above an extinct volcano formed millions of years ago about 25 miles (40 kilometers) south of the Nevada-Oregon line.
 It’s projected to produce 1,000 jobs during construction and 300 once completed, generating $75 million in state and local tax revenue over a decade.

-The conservationists said in a lawsuit filed earlier this year that some of the region’s most essential and irreplaceable sage grouse habitat could be lost if the mine is built.
+Western Watersheds Project, Great Basin Resource Watch and others said in their lawsuit filed earlier this year that some of the region’s most essential and irreplaceable sage grouse habitat could be lost if the mine is built.
 They say the bureau also has dismissed potential harm to golden eagles and destruction of pronghorn antelope habitat.

 They joined claims in a separate suit filed by a longtime Nevada rancher that the bureau also erroneously concludes no federally protected Lahontan cutthroat trout exist in the streams that will be affected.

-Du said at the close of Wednesday’s hearing she intends to rule on the conservationists’ request for a temporary injunction on July 29.
+Du said Wednesday she intends to rule on the conservationists’ request for a temporary injunction on July 29.
 That’s the day Lithium Nevada has said it intends to begin excavations as part of its cultural mitigation plan.

 Global demand for lithium is forecast to triple by 2025, Lithium Nevada said in recent court filings.
 The proposed mine is the only one in the nation on the drawing board that can help meet that demand, it said.

-“Delay of this mitigation disturbing less than half an acre would halt development of the largest and most advanced lithium mine in the U.S. with no alternative, eliminating the only currently known domestic source of lithium to meet demands for combatting climate change and important to national security,” the company’s lawyers wrote in recent court filings.
+“Delay of this mitigation disturbing less than half an acre would halt development of the largest and most advanced lithium mine in the U.S. with no alternative, eliminating the only currently known domestic source of lithium to meet demands for combatting climate change and important to national security,” the company’s lawyers said.

+Laura Granier representing Lithium Nevada, said Wednesday they can’t get necessary permits to obtain water or build power lines until they’ve completed excavations at 21 historical sites.
+She said the extended delay “threatens the very project.”

+“The company is in the process of raising the financing to build the mine.
+Delay creates uncertainty.
+There are a number of shareholders on the phone listening to this hearing today,” she said.

+The project recently won an unexpected endorsement from a respected, longtime environmental watchdog of mining operations in Nevada who concluded the "impacts from this mine are relatively benign.”

+“The environmental value of this lithium producing mine, however, is enormous,” said Glenn Miller, a retired University of Nevada, Reno professor.

-U.S. Secretary of Energy Jennifer Granholm said during a visit to Nevada last month the Biden administration wants to see lithium needed for electric cars to be mined “in a responsible way” that respects the environment and Native American tribes.
+U.S. Secretary of Energy Jennifer Granholm said in Nevada last month the Biden administration wants to see lithium mined “in a responsible way” that respects the environment and Native American tribes.

-“It can be done in a way that respects Indigenous communities.
-It can be done in a way that respects the environment,” she said.
-“It’s just got to be done in the right way.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.